Jaaaxe/microbit-flappy/README.md

 ## How to install the game on your Micro:bit

-### Copying the hex file
+### Flashing the hex file
-1. Download the flappy-bird.hex file from this repository.
+1. First, download the flappy-bird.hex file in this repo.
-2. Connect your microbit to your computer.
+2. Plug your microbit into your computer.
 3. Copy the sender file into one microbit and receiver file into the other.
 4. Start Playing!

 ### Building from source (Online)

-1. Create an mbedOS account at [ide.mbed.com](ide.mbed.com).
+Mbed has an [online compiler](https://ide.mbed.com/compiler/) which makes it easy for you to build your project.

+1. First you need to get an [mbed](ide.mbed.com) account.
-2. Open up the mbedOS compiler and create two new empty programs.
+2. Once you're logged in, open the compiler and create a new empty program.
-3. Head to import and search for "microbit".
+3. Click import from the toolbar and search for "Microbit".
-4. Import the library that has the tags: dal, lancaster, microbit.
+4. Import the lancaster DAL library.
-5. Create new files called main.cpp in both projects.
+5. Create your project's main.cpp file.
-6. Copy paste the code from the main.cpp in Sender directory to one and Reciever directory to the other
+6. Take the code in main.cpp that's located in this repo and copy it into your main.
-7. Click Compile for each prohect.
-Two *.hex files will be downloaded.
+7. You can now hit the Compile button which will auto download a *.hex file.
-8. Copy the downloaded the sender hex into one Microbit and the receiver hex into the other.
+8. Plug your Microbit and flash the hex file into it.
 9. Start Playing!

 ### Building from source (Offline)
 1. Install the Yotta build system with the instructions found [here](http://docs.yottabuild.org/#installing).
-2. Clone this repository.
+2. Hit clone on this repo so you get a copy
-3. Open the Sender and the Receiver folders in the terminal and run the command `yotta build` in each folder.
+3. Open the folder in the terminal and run the command "yotta build" in the folder.
-4. Build files should be generated at "\build\bbc-microbit-classic-gcc\Source" within each of the folders.
-5. Copy the {project name}-combined.hex file to their respective Microbits.
+4. Flash the {name}-combined.hex file onto your Microbit.
-6. Start Playing!
+5. Start Playing!
+You can find more information on yotta builds at this [link](http://docs.yottabuild.org/tutorial/building.html).

 ## Micro:Bit Usage
 Sender Microbit will display the game world as the bird moves between pipes. \